Head Bush: Reception

 Vivek M V of Deccan Herald gave 2.5 out of 5 stars and wrote "The makers stay clear of any standpoint.
 It's also not right to expect the entire truth in a biopic.
 But is it too much to ask for a team filled with potential to deliver to its fullest?"
 Shuklaji from The News Minute gave 2.5 out of 5 stars and wrote "Head Bush, as a film and the first episode of a potential long series, promises a lot but delivers on very, very little because the film, unfortunately, is consumed by its own lack of clarity".

 A. Sharadhaa of Cinema Express gave 3 out of 5 stars and wrote "Overall, Head Bush highlights crime, friendship, and family, and makes for a perfect outing for lovers of gangster films".

 Controversy

-The film has received controversy because of a scene that allegedly insults Veeragase, a folk dance form of Karnataka.
+The film became controversial because of a scene that allegedly insults Veeragase, a folk dance form of Karnataka.
 In a film sequence, a character refers to the Dharmaraya chariot as "jijubi" (useless).
-Sathish, a trustee of the Dharmaraya temple, said that the community is offended by the scene and urged the makers to remove it.
-He also claimed that the chariot shown in the movie is not a real one, and further offered to provide the makers with actual footage of the chariot.
+Sathish, a trustee of the Dharmaraya temple, said that the community was offended by the scene and urged the makers to remove it.
+He also claimed that the chariot shown in the movie is not a real one and further offered to provide the makers with actual footage of the chariot.